fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeateu.md

 ​
 ​
 ​
-​For a long period, ​t
-heorists,
-mathematicians and art historians ​are trying to interpret the symbolism of the composition, where the objects related to geometry or mathematics, ​such as a sphere or this polyhedral shape that seems so interesting, ​are ​
+​For a long period, ​theorists, mathematicians and art historians ​are trying to interpret the symbolism of the composition, where the objects related to geometry or mathematics, ​such as a sphere or this polyhedral shape that seems so interesting, ​are ​